Szplugz/LinkBot/README.md

 ```
 And make sure you have python 3 and ```pip``` installed.
 \
-Next, you'll need to create two files in the bot's directory, namely a ```.env``` file and ```TOKEN.txt```.
-The environment file will store your zoom authorization variables, and the text file will store the bot's token.
+Next, you'll need to create a ```.env``` file in the bot's directory.
+The environment file will store your zoom authorization variables and the token for your Discord bot.
 You should start by [creating a bot account on discord](https://discordpy.readthedocs.io/en/latest/discord.html).
-Once you've invited the bot to your server and copied the token, paste it into the ```TOKEN.txt``` file you created.
-The token should be the only element present in that file.
+Once you've invited the bot to your server and copied the token, paste it into the ```.env``` file.
 \
 Finally, you need to grab your API Key and Secret from Zoom.
 Do this by going to https://developers.zoom.us and click on 'Build app'.
-Create a JWT app and from the 'App Credentials' tab, copy your API Key and API Secret and paste them into the ```.env``` file:
+Create a JWT app and from the 'App Credentials' tab, copy your API Key and API Secret and paste them into the ```.env``` file, which should now look like this:
 ```
+token='your_discord_token'
 key='your_api_key'
 secret='your_api_secret'
 ```